artefactual-labs/clockify-tool/README.md

     * Client-Project-Task Workspace [4c31a29da059321c02e301e0]

-## Cache status/flushing
+### Cache status/flushing

+You probably won't need to use this, but it exists.
 The `cache` command is used to display how many time entries have been cached.
 The `--flush` (or `-f`) flag can be used to delete all cached time entries.

 Advanced configuration